kaotisk-hund/python-cjdns-peering-tools/README.md

 You should manually change `0.0.0.0` to your public IP4. #TODO Script for that

 ### `peers.json`
 File with peering information.
-Inside there are two working servers from [Arching Kaos Project](https://arching-kaos.net).
+Inside there are three working servers from [Arching Kaos Project](https://arching-kaos.net).

-You can use https://github.com/hyperboria/peers to generate `peers.json`
+You can use https://github.com/hyperboria/peers to generate a custom `peers.json` file.